hsiaofongw/go-controllers/README.md

 Doing so will create two VTEPs, one on container agent1, the another one on container agent2, named 'vxlan1' and 'vxlan2' respectively, assigned IPv6 link-local address as `fe80::1%vxlan1` and `fe80::2%vxlan2`.

-Then you can ping this multicast address to discovery the other VTEPs:
+Afterwards, you can ping the multicast 'All Nodes' address `ff02::1` to discover other VTEPs:

 ```sh
 docker exec -it agent1 ping -c 3 ff02::1%vxlan1